Tea is all the same plant “Camellia Sinensis,” the difference is how it is grown and processed.

 麦茶 mugi-cha: This is barley tea, so not even from the “Camellia Sinensis” plant, instead made with roasted barley.
 Caffeine-free.
 I include this one simply because you see it quite commonly.

 Everything said and done, buy what you like to fit your tastes, budget, and use.
 Whenever possible, try a sample and decide for yourself.
 My husband likes the tea from Higashi village (東村) from here in Okinawa, and it is very affordable (okay, cheap, it is by no means high quality, simply local)… so taste is relative.
-I have not gone to many shops and tried tea samples here in Okinawa, although I have heard of other people have done so… where is your favorite place to go?
-The downtown Ryubo department store, the new Rycom mall, American village, or somewhere else…?
+There are places you can sample and buy tea: Naha downtown Ryubo department store, Lupicia at the new Rycom mall, tea shop in American village Aeon are some examples.
+Otherwise, you can shop the farmers markets and grocery stores for more basic teas.

 As a last reminder check 産地 for origin of the product. 国産 means domestic Japan, 中国 is China, 韓国 is South Korea.
 Depending on the quality of the tea, it may also show the locality within Japan. 静岡 Shizuoka, 鹿児島 Kagoshima, 三重 Mie, 京都 Kyoto, 神奈川 Kanagawa, 愛知 Aichi, 福岡 Fukuoka, 熊本 Kumamoto, 宮崎 Miyazaki, 岐阜 Gifu, and 佐賀 Saga are some of the tea regions in Japan.
 Tea from Okinawa will be labelled 沖縄産.
 Different countries and regions have different characteristics in flavor and fragrance; I have enjoyed visiting and exploring many tea-growing regions here in Japan, South Korea, and Taiwan, and I encourage everyone to do the same as it is quite a relaxing and amazing experience.
 No trip to Japan (or Asia for that matter) is complete without a stroll through a major tea-producing region’s fields.